November 15, 2025

 Reheating Like a Pro

-Proper reheating makes or breaks meal-prepped food:
+Proper reheating makes or breaks meal-prepped food.
+Here's how to do it right:

 • Microwave: Add a tablespoon of water, cover with damp paper towel, heat in 30-second intervals